OPS-E2E-PPE/VBA-Docs/Language/Glossary/vbe-glossary.md

 ## object library

 A file with the .olb extension that provides information to Automation controllers (like Visual Basic) about available objects.
-You can use the **Object Browser** to examine the contents of an object library to get information about the objects provided.
+Use the **Object Browser** to examine the contents of an object library to get information about the objects provided.

 ## object module